sehmbimanvir/sehmbimanvir/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [Torrent Search Engine](https://torrents.manvir.dev)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning **Generator Functions**
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with **MongoDB Aggregations**
-- 💬 Ask me about ...
+- 💬 Ask me about **Laravel, React, Web Scrapping/Crawling**
-- 📫 How to reach me: ...
+- 📫 How to reach me:
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->